Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

-The limit object will be given through Theorem~\ref{main} as the space of measurable functions $W\colon[0,1]^{s([r],r)} \to L$, where, as in the general case, the coordinates of the domain of $W$ are indexed by the non-empty subsets of $[r]$.
-In our case not every such $W$ will serve as a limit of some sequence, the above mentioned symmetry of the finite object is inherited in the limit.
+The limit object will be given by \Cref{ch2:reprmain} as the space of measurable functions $W\colon[0,1]^{\hhh([r])} \to L$, where, as in the general case, the coordinates of the domain of $W$ are indexed by the non-empty subsets of $[r]$.
+In our case, not every possible $W$ having this form will serve as a limit of some sequence, the above mentioned symmetry in (\ref{ch2:eq5}) of the finite objects is inherited in the limit.

-We state the $r$CSP version of Theorem~\ref{reprmain} for completeness.
+We state now the general evaluation $r$CSP version of \Cref{ch2:reprmain}.